rushfive/RunInfoBuilder/README.md

 Options allow you to setup optional 1-to-1 bindings to a property on the `RunInfo`.
 The user specifies an option using the standard `--option` (full) or `-o` (short) syntax.

-Multiple `bool` options can be _stacked_ using the short syntax by combining their single character short keys.
-Re-emphasis on the `bool` constraint: stacking short options are not allowed on any other types.

 _`Options` can appear in any order in the `Command` configuration, unlike `Arguments` where order matters (because they're all required)._

 `Options` are bound to a property on the `RunInfo`, and its value is determined in one of two ways: